USEPA/CMAQ/CCTM/docs/Science_Document/Science_Document_1999_Chapter_05.md

 where superscripts cor, int, and Trepresent corrected, transported (advected), and interpolated quantities, respectively.
-It should be noted that  ls in Equation 5-25 must not be canceled out even for a coordinate with time independent  J_.  because the spatial variation of the Jacobian must be taken into account for the numerical advection.
+It should be noted that  ls in Equation 5-25 must not be canceled out even for a coordinate with time independent  J.  because the spatial variation of the Jacobian must be taken into account for the numerical advection.
 In the event the total air mass in the computational domain fluctuates, this correction procedure would affect air quality predictions.
 In general, the air quality prediction can be as good as the density prediction of the